-Eligible applicants and grant recipients are governmental entities (section 287.012(14), F.S.), and public and nonprofit water supply and wastewater utilities.
-Landowners and agricultural producers are also eligible grant recipients for land acquisition and the precision agriculture systems and solutions (PASS) programs.
+Eligible applicants and grant recipients are governmental entities (s.
+287.012(14), F.S.), and public and nonprofit water supply and wastewater utilities.
+Landowners and agricultural producers are also eligible grant recipients for land acquisition and the agriculture cost-share grant programs.